maxbetjes/maxbetjes.github.io/installation.md

 ./RunGfrd ../../samples/powerspectrum/powerspectrum.gfrd
 ```

-This simulation writes binding and unbinding time-stamps in the file power_rec.dat.
-The powerspectrum needs to be calculated from tihs data.
-This can be done with ... <strong>TODO</strong>
+This simulation writes binding and unbinding event time-stamps in a file 'power_rec.dat'.
+A powerspectrum can be calculated from tihs data, e.q. with the provided Python script '<code>calcspectrum.py</code>' or mutch faster the C/C++ code '<code>calcspectrum.cpp</code>'.
+These also calculate the intrinsic and effective curves.
+See figure below.

 <p align="center"><img src="includes/images/powerspectrum.jpg" alt="Power spectrum results"/></p>